Frequently Asked Questions

 -

-You can expect a mix of political scheming, intense transformative ritual, and debaucherous party.
+You can expect a mix of social deduction, intense transformative ritual, and debaucherous party.
 Depending on character casting, you can get a pretty different experience, with different characters leaning more into some elements than others.

-The LARP will involve cult initiations, ritual chanting, shouting, and dancing, entering trance-like states, shouting naked in the woods, covertly assassinating rivals, sacrificing fake animals, and tearing enemies of the cult asunder with your bare hands.
+The LARP will involve cult initiations, ritual chanting, shouting, nude dancing, entering trance-like states, sacrificing fake animals, and tearing enemies of the cult asunder with your bare hands.

 You shouldn’t expect character stats, combat mechanics, or a highly-competitive player-versus-player environment.
 Instead, the focus is on cultivating a shared environment to tell a story as a group.